Uno No Mercy

 Q: How many cards are in Uno No Mercy?

 A: Uno No Mercy (Uno Show 'Em No Mercy) contains 168 cards, compared to 108 in classic Uno.
-The deck includes 76 number cards (0–9 in four colors), 48 action cards (Skip, Reverse, Draw Two, Skip Everyone, Reverse Draw Two, Discard All), and 16 wild cards (Wild, Wild +4, Wild +6, Wild +10 — 4 of each).
-The larger deck means more chaotic gameplay and longer hands.
+The deck includes number cards (0–9 in four colors with special 7 swap and 0 pass rules), color action cards (Skip, Reverse, Draw Two, Draw Four, Discard All, Skip Everyone), and wild cards (Wild Reverse Draw 4, Wild Draw 6, Wild Draw 10, Wild Color Roulette).

 Q: How many people can play Uno No Mercy?